 “We were left alone amid this crisis when my father tested positive for COVID-19.
-People we had known in the neighbourhood suddenly started behaving with strange hostility, and it felt like we never knew them,” says Keya with tears in her eyes.
+People we had known in the neighbourhood suddenly started behaving with strange hostility.
+It felt like we never knew them,” says Keya with tears in her eyes.

 Keya Sarkar is 16 years old girl, a student of 10th grade who resides in one of the remotest blocks of West Bengal, Sandeshkhali II, in the Sunderban region of Eastern India.
 Her father, Amol Sarkar (38 years), is a vegetable seller in the rural market, and the family own a small farm.
 Her elder brother is a daily wage labourer in Tamil Nadu in South India.
 She lives with her parents in a one-roomed hut in their village.
 Her mother, Minati Sarkar (35 years), is a homemaker.

 Amid the second surge of COVID-19, Keya’s father got infected.
 Naturally, ‘home isolation’ in a one-roomed dwelling is not possible.
 Keya and her mother somehow managed and started living in the courtyard of their house under a tarpaulin shed and left the room for her father.
 Keya is preparing for her Board exams and studying in the open posed challenge of constant distraction.
 She was also not able to attend her tuition classes.

 The stigma attached to COVID-19 posed a subsequent challenge.
 When the neighbours came to know about the status of Keya’s father, they vehemently protested their stay in the village.
 They feared that it would lead to a community outbreak.